aymankazi9/P2-Platypodes/README.md

 * A single theme was used throughout the website.
   * The theme was designed based off of the home page.
   * The pages are easy to access through the Navbar at the top.
-* All of the informational and technical pages use the same theme.
+* All the informational and technical pages use the same theme.
   * The [Login](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/loginpage.html#L97-L110) and [Sign Up](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/signup.html#L28-L62) pages have custom entry boxes and buttons to fit the theme.
   * The [Feedback form](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/feedback.html#L14-L33) also has similar properties to the login/sign up pages.
   * The [FAQ page](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/FAQ.html#L15-L47) uses the same color scheme as the rest of the site.